GrahamDennis/rising-tide/README.md

 ### Trying Rising Tide

 Rising Tide contains several [integration tests](./integration-tests/flake-utils/) that also serve as working examples of Rising Tide functionality.
+Play with these by:

+1. Clone Rising Tide
-These are all subflakes, so clone Rising Tide, `cd` into the integration test of your choice and run `nix develop` / `nix repl` / `nix build`.
+1. `cd` into the integration test of your choice
+1. Run `nix develop` / `nix repl .`.

 [alejandra]: https://github.com/kamadorueda/alejandra
 [asan]: https://github.com/google/sanitizers/wiki/addresssanitizer